 While the background developments represent local traffic changes, regional traffic growth is typically accounted for using percentage growth rates.
 The growth rates used in this analysis are derived from the Metropolitan Washington Council of Government's (MWCOG) currently adopted regional transportation model, comparing the difference between the year 2015 and 2020 model scenarios.
-The growth rates observed in this model served as a basis for analysis assumptions, and where negative growth was observed, a conservative 0.10 percent annual growth rates are shown in Table 9.
+The growth rates observed in this model served as a basis for analysis assumptions, and where negative growth was observed, a conservative 0.10 percent annual growth rate was applied to the roadway.
+The applied growth rates are shown in Table 9.